In the Beginning

 But most of the time, we’re in the midst of things beginning and ending all around us.
 The school year starts for us as fall and winter arrive, the trees begin to shed their leaves.
 Bears and squirrels look for a place to hibernate.
 Relationships are always swirling and changing.
 Any day could be a day you meet someone new, or begin again to connect with someone you’ve struggled to love.

 Two of my favorite passages of Scripture are about how God inhabits the beginnings of things.
 The book of Genesis opens, famously, “In the beginning, God created the heavens and the earth.”
-In the beginning, God.